How to Start an LLC in Washington: Step-by-Step

 You can download a Certificate of Formation form from the Secretary of State's website, and it should include the following information:

-- The name of the company–Remember that in accordance with the law, the words Limited Liability Company or LLC must be included in the name.
+• Company Name: Remember that in accordance with the law, the words Limited Liability Company or LLC must be included in the name.

-- Period of Duration–most businesses will select perpetual duration, meaning that the business will be ongoing until it is dissolved.
+• Period of Duration: Most businesses will select perpetual duration, meaning that the business will be ongoing until it is dissolved.
 However, there are certain instances when a new business may want to select a specific duration, after which it will be administratively dissolved.

-- Effective Date: Decide on the date the filing is to be effective.
+• Effective Date: Decide on the date the filing is to be effective.
 Typically, the “date of filing” is selected, and the Certificate of Formation will be effective on the date completed.
 Future dates cannot exceed 90 days from the date of filing.

-- Registered Agent–Name your registered agent and provide a complete physical address.
+• Registered Agent: Name your registered agent and provide a complete physical address.

-- Principal Office Address–this is the physical address of your business and cannot be a PO Box.
+• Principal Office Address: This is the physical address of your business and cannot be a P.O.
+Box.

-- Executor information–the executor is the person forming the LLC.
+• Executor information: The executor is the person forming the LLC.
 Make sure to include the name, address, and signature of the executor in the filing.

 The form can also be filed online by creating an account with the Office of the Secretary of State.